-Top 5 Resume Red Flags
+Top 15 Resume Red Flags

 In Job Search

 The internet is full of wonderful material that is geared towards helping job-seekers craft the perfect resumé.
 After all, your resumé should be a reflection of who you are, and help differentiate you from the rest of the applicants.
-This information is highly useful and should be taken advantage of, because a bad resumé can quickly eliminate you from the competition, even if you are highly qualified.
+This information is highly useful and should be taken advantage of because a bad resumé can quickly eliminate you from the competition, even if you are highly qualified.

-In the following article, we have detailed some of the most common — and easy to avoid — mistakes that people make when crafting their resumé.
+In the following article, we have detailed some of the most common and easy to avoid mistakes that people make when crafting their resumé.
 Make sure to eliminate these things, and give yourself the best possible chance to score your dream job.

-Top 5 Resume Red Flags:
+Top 15 Resume Red Flags:

 1. Unexplained Gaps in Employment